Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The solution

-\paragraph{Explicit pairing of exotic multiplets.} For each SM representation in \eqref{eq:27SMcontent} that is to be lifted, its conjugate is introduced, leading to the corresponding Dirac mass term:

-They represent, in order, colored doublets, color triplet singlets, doublets and charged singlets.
-Similar terms lift the $(\mathbf{1},\mathbf{3})_{+1}$ and $(\mathbf{1},\mathbf{1})_{-2}$ states once their conjugates are provided.
-The net effect is that all exotics become heavy Dirac fermions of mass $M_{\rm ex} = y_{\rm ex}\,v_{E_6}$ and are absent from the low-energy theory.
+So the net effect is that all exotics become heavy Dirac fermions and are absent from the low-energy theory.
 Diagonalization of the full fermion mass matrices could induce small mixing between the light and heavy sectors.
 If $m_{\rm EW}$ denotes an electroweak mass insertion scale connecting light and heavy states, a typical mixing angle scales as \cite{WeinbergQTF2}

 This suppression simultaneously controls loop-level flavor-changing neutral currents (FCNC) effects and baryon-number violation mediated by heavy vectors, consistent with the lepto--quark mixing angle $\vartheta_{\rm LQ}^{-4}$ suppression we will derive for proton decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024}.

-At the unified level, each $\mathbf{27}_F$ is anomaly-free under $E_6$ and massless \cite{GurseyRamondSikivie1976,AchimanStech1978,HewettRizzo1989,Slansky1981}.
-Below the breaking scales, introducing conjugate partners for exotics renders the heavy sector vectorlike under the SM gauge group: after integrating out the heavy Dirac fermions, the remaining low-energy spectrum can be chosen to coincide exactly with the SM (plus optional singlets for neutrinos, as discussed in the leptogenesis subsection).
+Below the breaking scales, introducing conjugate partners for exotics renders the heavy sector vectorlike under the SM gauge group: after integrating out the heavy Dirac fermions, the remaining low-energy spectrum can be chosen to coincide with the SM (plus optional singlets for neutrinos, as discussed in the leptogenesis subsection).
 Hence anomaly cancellation at low energies is automatic.